Otter-man/anki_shortcut_js_field/README.md

 Inspired by a site [ShortcutFoo](https://shortcutfoo.com), this script allows you to build muscle memory for shortcuts by pressing them on the keyboard while reviewing a note in Anki.

-Works on Linux and Windows with standard QWERTY english layout.
+Works on Windows, Linux and MacOS with standard QWERTY english layout.
-Works on Mac only if the user disables `⌥`(`alt` key)  modification on their system - full mac support later.

 https://user-images.githubusercontent.com/59960096/121016486-619c0900-c7c6-11eb-877d-e810dbc6ef14.mp4